History of penicillin

-After the war, semi-synthetic penicillins were produced.
-The drug was synthesized in 1957, but cultivation of mould remains the primary means of production.
-Dorothy Hodgkin received the 1964 Nobel Prize in Chemistry for determining the structures of important biochemical substances including penicillin.
+After the end of the war in 1945, penicillin became widely available.
+Dorothy Hodgkin determined its chemical structure, one of the achievements for which she received the Nobel Prize in Chemistry in 1964.
+This led to the development of semisynthetic penicillins that were more potent and effective against a wider range of bacteria.
+The drug was synthesised in 1957, but cultivation of mould remains the primary means of production.
+It was discovered that adding penicillin to animal feed increased weight gain, improved feed-conversion efficiency, promoted more uniform growth and facilitated disease control.
+Agriculture became a major user of penicillin.
 Shortly after their discovery of penicillin, the Oxford team reported penicillin resistance in many bacteria.
 Research that aims to circumvent and understand the mechanisms of antibiotic resistance continues today.

-Early history
+Early evidence

-Many ancient cultures, including those in Australia, China, Egypt, Greece and India, independently discovered the useful properties of fungi and plants in treating infection.
-These treatments often worked because many organisms, including many species of mould, naturally produce antibiotic substances.
-However, ancient practitioners could not precisely identify or isolate the active components in these organisms.
+Many ancient cultures, including those in Australia, China, Egypt, Greece and India, independently discovered the useful properties of fungi and plants in treating infections.
+These treatments often worked because many organisms, including many species of mould, naturally produce antibiotics.
+However, ancient practitioners could not identify or isolate the active components in these organisms.